rasundsbak/rtd-tutorial/docs/source/05_chatbot.rst

 Model Location
 -------------

-We should tell the HuggingFace library where to store its data.
-If you’re running on Educloud/Fox project ec443 the model is stored at the path below.
+We are using models from `HuggingFace <https://huggingface.co/>`_ .
+Huggingface is an american company that develops tools for machine learning.
+They are the inventor of the Transformers library, that provides tools for downloading pretrained models.
+This documentation has a chapter on literature and references, where you may find urls and information on these subjects.
+We should tell the HuggingFace LLM where to store its data.
+If you’re running on Educloud/Fox project ec443 the model is stored on the path below.

 We enter the location of the model.
 You should navigate to this location in the browser interface, and have a look at the models.